DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 Let’s go over a few scenarios and which internet type would work best as you try to figure out your ISP.

-- If you’re a family streaming on multiple TVs while working from home, cable offers the speed and capacity most households need.
+- Families Streaming and Working from Home: Cable offers the speed and capacity most households need.

-- If you’re a remote worker, gamer, or content creator, fiber delivers the lowest latency and most reliable performance.
+- Remote Workers, Gamers, or Content Creators: Fiber delivers the lowest latency and most reliable performance.

-- If you have a smart home with many connected devices, fiber handles simultaneous connections with minimal lag.
+- Smart Homes: Fiber handles simultaneous connections with minimal lag.

-- If you’re a budget-conscious household with limited options, DSL is a cost-effective option for basic needs.
+- Budget-Conscious Households: DSL is a cost-effective option for basic needs.

 Frequently Asked Questions About Wired Internet Connections